 - Create an account on the Kindle Direct Publishing (KDP) page, if you already have a kindle account this is quick, but you do need to upload some bank details for all those mega-dollars you are obviously going to rake in. (trying to keep a straight face writing this bit!)
 Then upload and publish your book.
 Ta-Da!
 70% of the eBook market can now buy your book.

 - Again, really, really work on your cover, blurb and keep the category generic and cover/blurb as close to the subject of the book as possible.
-I cannot emphasise this enough.
+I cannot emphasise this enough as I seriously screwed up here, and your first entry in the market really needs to shine.

-On whatever publishing you use, you are going to have to think up your short blurb, keywords and categories you want the book to appear in.
-Best to do this early as doing it at the last possible moment will ultimately lead you to pick some last-minute rubbish with silly search terms and half cut off description like I did.
+On whatever publishing platform you use, you are going to have to think up your short blurb, keywords and categories you want the book to appear in.
+Best to do this early as doing it at the last possible moment will ultimately lead you to pick some last-minute rubbish with silly search terms and half cut off description (like I did).
 Luckily as an eBook I was able to edit it later when my brain started working again.

 Optional also, (but cool!) add publisher to the list of services your business offers.
 It’s only a few changes to your web site and voila you are a publisher; makes you look bigger and more professional!